Table Of Contents

 Note: To maximise its benefits, consider opting for a white or light-coloured EPDM, which will reflect sunlight and reduce energy costs.

-TPO (Thermoplastic Olefin) roofing
+TPO (thermoplastic olefin) roofing

 TPO roofing is a single-ply membrane that combines EPDM's durability with hot-air weldable seams' performance.
 Thanks to its reflective surface, it's known for its energy efficiency, which can help reduce cooling costs.